 The Competitive Sites program is designed to do this through increased knowledge of development opportunities, regulatory assistance and strategic public sector investment.

 What work has already been completed?
 What are the next steps?

 Economic Development staff has completed analyzing all of the County’s Planned Developments (PD), Developments of Regional Impact (DRI) and land zoned for manufacturing.
 Staff has performed an initial geo based real estate attribute analysis of the Competitive Sites, followed up by staff reviews, to determine those sites that can be brought to market in a timely manner.

 From this information, staff has created a Site File Form for each site that outlines land use, development entitlements, recent development activity, available utilities, road capacities, and environmental conditions.
 The Site File Forms are available for review on Tampa Economic Development Corporation’s web site at TampaEDC.com/CompetitiveSites.

 Staff will work with property owners, businesses and the commercial real estate industry to promote the sites and to identify new sites for targeted industry development.
-Additionally, staff has formalized an Expedited Permitting process and a Mobility Fee Buy down Program to assist in the time and expense of developing a competitive site.
+Additionally, staff has formalized a Mobility Fee Buydown Incentive Program and an Expedited Permitting process to assist in the time and expense of developing a competitive site.